strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 ## Create the plugin using the CLI generator

-To create a Strapi plugin:
+The fastest way to create a Strapi plugin is to use the CLI generator.
+To do so:

 1. Navigate to the root of an existing Strapi project, or create a new one.
-2. Run the corresponding command in a terminal window to start the interactive CLI:
+2. Run the following command in a terminal window to start the interactive CLI:

   <Tabs groupId="yarn-npm">
   <Tab value="yarn" label="Yarn">